ML-KULeuven/ml-project-2021-2022/ssh.md

----
-author:
-- |
-  Jessa Bekker\
-  `jessa.bekker@cs.kuleuven.be`
-date: October 2016
-title: Using the departmental machines remotely
+# Using the departmental machines remotely
----

 This document is a guide for using the departmental machines remotely.
 You can access the machines with a secure connection through SSH.
 This